0x80085/synk/README.md

 ### Run from command line

-Run `npm start` in the top level folder to start the Server and Client.
+Run `npm start` in the top level folder to start the Server and Client with concurrently.

+**...Or** to start the client and server seperately, cd into synk-api and synk-client folders and run `npm start`

-Getting the YT namespace error?
-Execute `npm i @types/youtube`.
+Getting the YT namespace error in the client?
+Execute `npm i @types/youtube` in the synk-client folder.

 ### Run with Docker